 - Attachments: The distal attachment of both heads is into the intertubercular sulcus of the humerus.

 - Function: Adducts and medially rotates the upper limb and draws the scapula anteroinferiorly.
 The clavicular head also acts individually to flex the upper limb.

 - Innervation: Lateral and medial pectoral nerves.

 The pectoralis minor lies underneath its larger counterpart muscle, pectoralis major.
-Both of these muscles form part of the anterior wall of the axilla region.
+Both muscles form part of the anterior wall of the axilla region.

 - Attachments: Originates from the 3rd-5th ribs and inserts into the coracoid process of the scapula.